Qulizznos/Locomotive.-Engine.-Chip/README.md

 WARNING: THIS PROJECT IS STILL UNDER CONSTRUCTION AS WELL!
 Hey!
 Just To Note: This E2 is gonna be Updated with Updates, New Stands, Bug Fix's, and Misc Items to Make Runnin a Hole lot Better!

-The E2 was created off: RepLC but Pulled away with new features and fixes.
+The E2 was spinned off RepLC but was updated to be much spread apart from it.

 WARNING: